webpack/webpack.js.org/src/content/configuration/other-options.md

 `[string]`

-It is an array of [`name`](#name) of other configurations in the same array of configuration.
-All dependencies need to be compiled before this configuration starts compiling.
+A list of [`name`](#name) defining all sibling configurations it depends on.
+Dependent configurations need to be compiled first.

 In watch mode dependencies will invalidate the compiler when the dependency has changed and when a dependency is currently compiling or invalid this config will not compile until the dependency is done.